-Created: 08 Jan 2007 / Last Modified: 01 Feb 2022
+Created: 08 Jan 2007 / Last Modified: 02 Jun 2024

-This document explains how to setup a repository of Windows automation scripts for Windows Server (versions 2000-2022+) to manage a Windows-based network of any size.
-The various components of the archive are presented here, along with a brief description of what they accomplish and how to customize them for your particular environment.
+This document explains how to setup a repository of Windows automation scripts for Windows Server (versions 2000-2022+) to manage a Windows-based network of any size, across one or more locations.
+The various components of the archive are presented here, along with a brief description of what they accomplish and how to customize them for your particular needs.